 Can we humans really trust our own perceptions?

 A park in the fog.
 Crows flap and caw in the sky.
 A homeless man sleeps between the trees.
-A woman disappears.
 Now and then a crow is shot: as a deterrent.
 The crows rally after every shot.
+A woman disappears.
 The police gather evidence.
-Reality and imagination become blurred.
-Fine cracks pervade everyday perceptions.
-Gradually we begin to suspect a new and unsettling reality behind the tangible world.
+Are reality and imagination slowly blurring?

 I used to walk through the nearby park every day on my way through the city.
 There were usually a few crows sitting in the trees.
 One morning, they were making an extraordinary noise and there was a huge swarm of them above, with more and more birds joining them all the time.
 There was a real sense of unease among the people in the park.
 Nobody knew what was going on.
 “Just don’t think about The Birds” is what went through my head.
 The doors to the daycare centre where I was taking my daughter closed faster than usual behind us.
 A short time later I walked the same route back.
 The crows had disappeared, apart from a single one, sitting in a tree.
 I wondered what had happened.
 Had there really been so many crows, or had I only imagined that the flock was getting larger?